winjs-dev/winjs-docs/src/en/plugins/unicons.md

 ![NPM Version](https://img.shields.io/npm/v/%40winner-fed%2Fplugin-unicons?style=flat-square&colorB=646cff)

-WinJS 提供的有关 icons 统一解决方案，以 [unplugin-icons](https://github.com/unplugin/unplugin-icons) 作为底层解析工具。适配多种构建工具，如 webpack, rspack, vite 等和前端框架，如 vue2，vue等。插件本身也内置了 [Resolver](https://github.com/unplugin/unplugin-icons/tree/main?tab=readme-ov-file#use-with-resolver) 功能，可自动引入所需的 svg 图标。
+A unified icon solution provided by WinJS, using [unplugin-icons](https://github.com/unplugin/unplugin-icons) as the underlying parsing tool.
+Compatible with multiple build tools such as webpack, rspack, vite, etc., and frontend frameworks such as Vue 2, Vue, etc. The plugin also has built-in [Resolver](https://github.com/unplugin/unplugin-icons/tree/main?tab=readme-ov-file#use-with-resolver) functionality that can automatically import required SVG icons.

-::: tip 注意
+::: tip Note
-请先掌握 unplugin-icons 的用法。
+Please master the usage of unplugin-icons first.
 :::

-## 开启方式
+## Setup

-1. 安装插件
+1. Install the plugin

 ::: code-group